CUBRID/cubrid-manual/en/sql/datatype.rst

 ENUM Data Type
 ==============

 The **ENUM** type is defined as the enumerated string constants.
 Only the specified string elements are allowed as the value of the column defined as **ENUM** and the maximum number of the ENUM elements is 65535.
+Each **ENUM** value has its index number based on the order of the sorting elements.
+The element index number starts at 1.

 In the column of the **ENUM** type, each value is saved as 1 byte when the number of the **ENUM** elements is less than 256, and 2 bytes when the number is 256 or more. **ENUM** value allows numeric data type or string type.